 Cylinder Balance Test

-A cylinder power balance test is performed to locate the cylinder causing a lack of power and not contributing to the engine's balance and performance.
-It's often used along with a cylinder compression and cylinder leakage test to pinpoint the problem.
+A cylinder power balance test locates the cylinder causing a lack of power and not contributing to the engine's balance and performance.
+Use this test along with a cylinder compression and cylinder leakage test to pinpoint the problem.

-The test gives us an indication of each cylinder's power, testing its effectiveness compared to the others.
-Each cylinder's ignition is disabled at a particular speed (800-1000 rpm), and the rpm drop is recorded.
+The test measures each cylinder's drop in RPM, testing its effectiveness compared to the others.
+Each cylinder's ignition or fuel is disabled, and the RPM drop is recorded at a particular speed (800-1000 RPM).

-The reason's for a cylinder not contributing include an ignition problem, fuel delivery, or a mechanical problem such as a faulty valve or worn piston rings.
-As this question suggests, there may be more than one cylinder involved.
-The question left out a faulty head gasket, cracked head, or block as a possible cause for low results on adjacent cylinders.
+A cylinder may not be contributing because of an ignition problem, fuel delivery, or a mechanical problem such as a faulty valve or worn piston rings.
+There may be more than one cylinder involved.
+A faulty head gasket, a cracked head, or block results in a problem with adjacent cylinders.